 4-H Camp Farley Coronavirus Information

 Daily Health Screenings: All campers will need to go through a daily health screening.
 Day campers will be screened before they can be dropped off.
 Campers who have a fever of 100.4 or higher or other COVID-19 symptoms may not attend camp.
 A negative test must be provided before the camper can return to camp.
-Overnight Campers will also be given a daily health screening by Camp Nurse.
+Overnight Campers' health will be monitored by the camp nurse and their cabin staff.

 We will continue to monitor and follow guidelines laid out by the CDC, State of Massachusetts, Town of Mashpee & American Camp Association.
 We will continue to collaborate & share information regarding opening of overnight camp.

 Masks: Campers and staff should bring masks to camp and may wear them whenever they wish to.
 Masks are not mandatory this summer.
 However, there may be some situations where we will encourage campers and staff members to wear masks - for example if day campers and overnight campers are in an indoor location together.
 Camp Farley will have extra masks available for anyone who would like one.

 Day Camp/Overnight Camp Cohorts - In an effort to protect each other from transmission of COVID, day campers and overnight campers will generally be scheduled to be apart from each other.
 There will be times when they will be closer - for example in Council Grove - and all campers and staff should feel free to wear masks at these times if they wish.

 Water Bottles: Each camper will need to bring a reusable water bottle with their name on it to camp each day.
 Please make sure to wash the water bottle each day before sending it back to camp.
 Campers will be able to refill their water bottles during the day, however the water bubblers will be turned off for safety.
 Staying hydrated at camp is extremely important.
 If a camper forgets their bottle of water, they should communicate this to their counselor so that paper cups can be obtained.